 ”Knowing that you have support at work is vital if you are in a crisis situation.Brent Pitts, Acting CEO and Chief Financial Officer at Achieve Australia

 “We are launching these initiatives in celebration of International Women’s Day because of our commitment to create a more balanced, safe and equitable workplace for all female employees across the organisation,” Acting CEO & Chief Financial Officer, Brent Pitts said.

 “Domestic violence affects many women and families in our community, and knowing that you have support at work is vital if you are in a crisis situation,” said Mr Pitts.
-“In 2019, we will also take active steps to become an accredited White Ribbon Workplace as part of our commitment to creating a safer and more respectful workplace and stopping violence against women,” he said.
+“In 2019, we will also take active steps to creating a safer and more respectful workplace and stopping violence against women,” he said.

 The new Women’s Network is a peer support group that will deliver special events and workshops, which are focussed around career development, wellbeing and creating work-life balance.
 “The program is also open to male employees who want to take part in the activities or get involved in support of their female colleagues – no one is excluded,” explained Mr Pitts.

 Creating a supportive and equitable workplace offers many benefits for both employees and organisations including the opportunity to: increase morale and staff engagement levels; foster individual skills and talents; develop a more inclusive workplace culture; improve health and wellbeing; and explore career aspirations.